Vindelfjällen Nature Reserve: Tourism

 Hemavan Airport in Tärnaby, with the Norra Storfjället mountain range in the background.

 The number of tourist visiting the reserve has significantly increased since the creation of the reserve.
 There were 412,000 tourists staying overnight in the villages of Tärnaby, Hemavan, and Ammarnäs in the year 2000.
 Similarly, the number of tourists staying overnight in one of the cabins along the Kungsleden hiking trail was approximately 5,000 in 2010.
-Tourism activities are many and varied and include hiking, horseback riding, dog sledding, cross-country skiing, snowmobiling, hunting, fishing, exploring the Sami culture, etc. Many tourist companies are active in the reserve and the Nature Reserve designation Vindelfjällen is actively used to promote tourism, both by local and national agencies.
+Tourism activities are many and varied and include hiking, horseback riding, dog sledding, cross-country skiing, snowmobiling, hunting, fishing, exploring the Sámi culture, etc. Many tourist companies are active in the reserve and the Nature Reserve designation Vindelfjällen is actively used to promote tourism, both by local and national agencies.

 The main entry points for visiting the reserve are the villages of Ammarnäs or Hemavan.
 Both villages are easily accessible by road and are connected by bus to the main railway stations and regional cities, such as Umeå in Sweden or Mo i Rana in Norway.
 The Hemavan Tärnaby Airport is the closest airport to the reserve and has one flight per day, six days per week, to and from Stockholm-Arlanda, with a flight time of 2.5 hours.

 At its inception, the reserve had very little tourist infrastructure, and one of the stated objectives with this creation was to improve accessibility.
 In 1978, Swedish architect Tore Abrahamsson presented a report to the administration of Västerbotten county in which he recommended the construction of trails and chalets.
 From this, many projects came to life.
 For example, cottages (stuga) were built along the Kungsleden trail in 1983 and in 2001, between 1993 and 1994 other cottages (koja) were within the area of the reserve that was added in 1988.
 In 1984, a Naturum (interpretive nature center) was built at Ammarnäs and a second one in 2004 in Hemavann.